djc5627/CompendiumWeb/docs/Birds/Dove/Mourning Dove.md

 ---------------------------------------------------------------
 ## Notes
 Make a "wooping" sound with their wings when they take off for flight.
 One of the least intelligent birds; doves will rebuild a fallen nest in the same spot.
+When we first heard their "mourning" sound, thought it was an owl.

 ---------------------------------------------------------------
 ## Sightings